 Art.
 15 – Fiscal obligations

 15.1.
 This Agreement is signed digitally in accordance with the applicable regulations.
 All the taxes and duties relating to or resulting from the stipulation of this Agreement, including the revenue stamp on the digital original as referred to in Article 2 of the table in Annex A – tariff part I of Presidential Decree 642/1972, and the registration tax, must be paid in accordance with the applicable regulations.
+Stamp duty shall be paid electronically by the Sponsor ex art.
+15 of D.P.R.
+No. 642 of 1972 – Italian Tax Office of…………………………….. - authorization no. …………………………………….

 Art.
 16 – Governing law and forum